-Tony Gilham
+Tony Gillham

 I wasn’t even a teenager when I first heard offshore radio in the early 60s.
 Radio Veronica played non-stop music all day, and even though the DJs spoke Dutch, it was exciting and unlike anything else on the dial.
 That’s when I knew my destiny was set.